joewadcan/FirstPullRequest/2019_Fall/readme.md

 # Task
-Submit a Pull Request to this file, checking off your name.
-Feel free to add some :rocket: emoji after your name as well :smiley: !
+Submit a Pull Request to this file, checking off your name, and adding your GitHub username.
+Feel free to add some :rocket: emoji as well :smiley: !

 ## Formatting
 This is a Markdown document (note the .md file name), so you'll need to use [proper Markdown formatting](https://help.github.com/articles/basic-writing-and-formatting-syntax/#task-lists).